dev-ansh-r/dcalpwan-server-stack/DEVELOPMENT.md

 ```
 This option uses the key and certificate set via `TTN_LW_TLS_KEY` and `TTN_LW_TLS_CERTIFICATE` environment variables.
 Useful when developing functionalities that rely on TLS.

-> Note: To use this option, The Things Stack for LoRaWAN must be properly setup for TLS.
+> Note: To use this option, The Stack for LoRaWAN must be properly setup for TLS.
 You can obtain more information about this in the **Getting Started** section of the The Things Stack for LoRaWAN documentation.

 ## Code Style